omargzmt/XDPrueba/readme.md

 ## Notes

-This app is for testing and demonstrative purposes
+This app is for testing and demonstrative purposes only.